google-marketing-solutions/product-return-predictor/README.md

 ## Implementation Guide
 You can create a VertexAI notebook in VertexAI workbench.
 Clone the `product_return_predictor` package first.

-To understand how to implement the solution, you can go over the `demo_notebook.ipynb`.
+To understand how to implement the solution, you can go over the `model_training_demo_notebook.ipynb` for model training steps and `model_prediction_demo_notebook.ipynb` for model prediction steps.
+Model training process includes data preprocessing, feature engineering, model training and validation steps.
+Model prediction process includes data preprocessing, feature engineering and prediction generation steps.

 Below is the step-by-step explanation of the notebook steps:

+Step 1 to 4 are common steps during training and prediction pipelines in both notebooks.
+After those 4 steps, training and prediction pipelines have completely different steps in the notebooks.

+#**Let us start with explanation for the first 4 steps.**

 - **Step 1**: Install product_return_predictor
 ```